IMThammoud/skyrocket/README.md

 spring.datasource.password= mariadb-password
 spring.datasource.url= URL
 spring.jpa.show-sql=true
-spring.jpa.hibernate.ddl-auto= ddlmode
+spring.jpa.hibernate.ddl-auto= ddlmode  (create, validate.. etc)

+## If DB and App are containerized:
+Create a network using docker or podman.
+Throw app and DB into seperate containers and run them on the same network.
+Use the DB-Name as Host in the Apps credentials for the Database connection (application.properties).
+Regarding spring.datasource.url= URL (Host is DB-Container Name.
+Example: jdbc:mariadb//mariadb_container:3306/DBNAME).
+The Springboot-App and The Database should be containerized and in the same network for this to work.
+The other Credentials for the mariaDB container should match the credentials you set in the application.properties or yml (Username etc.)

+## Important directory for pdfs
-Make sure there is always a directory named pdf at the root path /.
+Make sure there is always a directory named "pdf" at the same path where the App is executed from.

-Currently in development are the following functionalities: inventory with multiple shelves, articles, and services; export as PDF or similar formats; invoice generator; display of items/articles/services as views; and a user account system.